 War Is Hell: The Time War; No one would consider using The Moment if it were not so.

 Weapon Twirling: The 10th Doctor twirls his Screwdriver a bit, when the War Doctor is observing him.
 A couple of other times, the Tenth and Eleventh Doctors twirl their sonics in unison.

 We Hardly Knew Ye: The War Doctor regenerates into Nine at the end.
-Including his two previous appearances in "Name" and "Night of the Doctor", the War Doctor has the least screen time of all the Doctors (not counting the Capaldi Doctor's cameo).
+Including his two previous appearances in "Name" and "Night of the Doctor", the War Doctor has the least screen time of all the Doctors.

 Wham Episode: Gallifrey is saved from being destroyed in the Time War, something that has driven the Doctor since the series' revival in 2005.